Analysis | Why Meta Is Launching Twitter Rival Threads

 Meta is clear about wanting to poach Twitter’s users.
 Meta Chief Product Officer Chris Cox described Threads as “our response to Twitter” at a companywide meeting in June reported by The Verge.
 “We’ve been hearing from creators and public figures who are interested in having a platform that is sanely run,” he said.
 That’s a pointed reference to how Musk has been running the company since he purchased it for $44 billion in October 2022.

 Twitter has replaced its blue check verification system with a paid subscription offering, fired more than half of the company’s workforce and implemented a controversial limit on the number of posts that users can see each day.
 Technical issues have raised concerns about whether Twitter can sustain its operations and regulate content with fewer staff.
-In July, the platform said access to its TweetDeck service would be limited to paid subscribers from August, cutting off free users.
+On July 3, the platform said access to its TweetDeck service would be limited to paid subscribers starting in August, cutting off free users.
 Many of these changes have drawn criticism from users and led to boycotts by news organizations such as NPR.
-European Union regulators have said Twitter needs to put more resources into addressing sensitive content including child abuse images and controlling disinformation around elections.
+EU regulators have said Twitter needs to put more resources into addressing sensitive content including child abuse images and controlling disinformation around elections.

 The Verge reported that Threads will integrate with something called ActivityPub, which is a decentralized social media protocol created by the World Wide Web Consortium, an international organization that develops open standards for the Web.
 ActivityPub provides a way for different services to share information.
 This makes it possible for users to shop around for different platforms, as well as giving them more control over how their data is used.
 Most big social media platforms are controlled by private companies, which limit how much users can control and transfer their networks of friends to rival services.
 It remains to be seen how Threads will integrate with ActivityPub.
 Instagram, the platform it is affiliated with, does not run on such a service.